fsvreddit/bot-bouncer/README.md

 ## v1.1

-* The "CQS Tester" evaluator now checks a wider range of titles
+* The "CQS Tester" evaluator now checks a wider range of post titles
 * Terminology changed from "whitelist" to "allowlist" or similar throughout user interfaces and documentation
 * Introduced a new automated bot detector
 * Fixed a bug that prevents unbans from being processed correctly after a user is set from "banned" to "organic"